 Traditional digital mammography produces two images of each breast.
 In some cases, this results in overlapping tissue which can make it more difficult to detect cancers.
 Tomosynthesis is performed using a scanner that is very similar to look at and with a similar technique and compression.

 In breast tomosynthesis, the scanner takes several images or ‘slices’ of each breast, reducing the amount of overlapping tissue.
 The x-ray dose is the same for both tests and remains low.
 The time taken to obtain the images is also the same for both technologies.

-There is a price difference given the level of technology and the additional time taken to interpret the many more images.
+There is a price difference between digital mammography and digital breast tomosynthesis given the level of technology and the additional time taken to interpret the many more images.

 Whilst many insurance companies will reimburse both examinations, we recommend you check with your insurer.

 If you are a Southern Cross member, we would like to advise you that Southern Cross will pay the cost of the traditional mammogram, as per your policy agreement.
-If you choose digital breast tomosynthesis, you will be asked to cover the $100.00 cost difference at the time of your examination.
+If you choose digital breast tomosynthesis, you will be asked to cover the $108.00 ($106.00 for unilateral) cost difference at the time of your examination.
 This is an additional charge to your co-payment.